Drag

 The Booming Video Production Industry

-Video content is everywhere: on our phones, computers, TVs, and billboards.
 According to the Bureau of Labor Statistics, employment for film and video editors and camera operators is projected to grow by a whopping 29% from 2020 to 2030.
 That’s much faster than the average for all occupations.
 This growth is driven by the increasing demand for video content in entertainment, education, marketing, and more.
+Look around!!!
+Video and Movies are everywhere: on our phones, computers, TVs, and billboards.
+But… A lot of us are quietly (or not so quietly) wondering what the future looks like for video production, and post-production as AI tools keep getting faster and more convincing.
+The pace alone is enough to make you pause.
+But personally, I don’t see professional video disappearing anytime soon, but I’m also not pretending I know exactly where this is headed.
+One thing to notice is that advertising campaigns using AI are being rejected by consumers left and right.
+You may have noticed the outrage over McDonald’s and Coca-Cola ads recently.
+What’s clear already is that our industry is shifting.
+And for those of you who want to start doing this work, you need to stay curious, and adapt with intention.
 There’s no better time to start getting an education or training in this field.
 If you are considering a career in Video or Film Production, the time is NOW!

 Every great filmmaker started somewhere.